 - Winter 2021-2022: 56 grants (totaling $725,000).
 View Winter 2021-2022 grantees here.

 EMERGENCY FLEXIBLE FINANCIAL ASSISTANCE

-This support is critical for residents and families to meet their basic needs and regain stability in their lives.
-Funds are intended to be flexible, allowing people to decide how best to prioritize their needs for housing, health care, food, childcare, transportation, and other necessities.
+This support was critical for residents and families to meet their basic needs and regain stability in their lives.
+Funds were flexible, allowing people to decide how best to prioritize their needs for housing, health care, food, childcare, transportation, and other necessities.

 The All In WA COVID Relief Fund awarded 109 grants to community-based organizations and Tribes, totaling $7,800,000.
-Click here for a list of grantees.
+View the list of grantees here.

 Child Care Initiative

-Applications closed in December for the first grant cycle focused on supporting family child care businesses, especially BIPOC-owned child care businesses.
-Click here to view the grant announcement with grantee list.
+The first grant cycle focused on supporting family child care businesses, especially BIPOC-owned child care businesses.
+View round 1 grantees here

 Youth Behavioral Health Grants Program